Dipole Radiation and Kinetic Mixing from Dark Photon Solitons: Effective non-relativistic theory

 The dipole radiation phenomenon within oscillons and axion stars embedded in a background electromagnetic field was studied in Ref.~\cite{Amin:2021tnq}.
 The associated coherent photon emission in such a case is supported by an interacting Lagrangian density $\mathcal{L}_{\text{int}} = -(1/4) g_{a\gamma} a F_{\mu\nu}\tilde{F}^{\mu\nu}$, where $a(\bm x,t)$ is the axion field and $g_{a\gamma}$ is its coupling with photons.
 We are interested in extending this phenomenon to vector-boson solitons.
 We will see that such compact objects behave as charge densities and currents, emitting electromagnetic radiation when immersed in external electromagnetic fields.
 Following Ref.\,\cite{Jain:2021pnk}, we work with an electromagnetic gauge invariant dimension-6 operator $\mathcal{O}$, such that the interacting Lagrangian density in Eq.\,(\ref{eq:action}) reads as

 Here $g^2_{W\gamma}$ is the coupling and $g^2_{W\gamma}\bar{W}^2 \ll 1$ is required for the validity of the EFT\,\cite{Amin:2023imi}, where $\bar{W}$ is understood as the typical amplitude of the dark photon field ${\bm{W}}(t, \bm x)$.
 The Lorentz indices are contracted through various combinations of the diagonal inverse Minkowski metric $\eta^{\mu\nu}=(-,+,+,+)$ and the completely antisymmetric Levi-Civita symbol $\epsilon^{0123}=1$.
 Note that the dark photon field contracts itself in Eq.\,(\ref{Eq:Odipoleradiation}), behaving as the square of a spin-0 field in this sense and \textit{emulating} from this perspective the operator used in Ref.~\cite{Amin:2021tnq} for the case of axionic fields.
 This similarity will help us to compare our results with the previous one available in the literature\,\footnote{For a complete list of dimension-6 operators coupling spin-1 particles and electromagnetism in the framework of EFT and obeying electromagnetic gauge invariance, see Sec.
 2.2 in Ref.\,\cite{Amin:2023imi}.
-In principle, we should also expect dipole radiation from solitons based on the remaining available dimension-6 operators; however, this analysis falls outside the scope of this article.
-We leave this task for future work.}.
+In principle, operators depending only on the scalar combination $W^\mu W_\mu$ are expected to yield qualitatively similar behavior to the one studied here, including the absence of radiation for exactly circularly polarized configurations (see Sec.\,\ref{sec:PEDR}).
+Other operators, for instance those involving derivatives, may instead be sensitive to the phase and orientation of the soliton field and could lead to radiation even in circularly polarized cases, as well as different angular emission patterns.
+A detailed analysis of these possibilities is left for future work. }.

 The gauge kinetic mixing arises from a unique electromagnetic gauge invariant dimension-4 operator of the form $\mathcal{L}^{(4)}_{\text{int}} \supset F_{\mu\nu}W_{\alpha\beta}$, where combinations of $\eta^{\mu\nu}$ and the $\epsilon^{0123}$ are used to contract Lorentz indices as previously.
 By applying a field redefinition, the gauge kinetic mixing can be transformed into a coupling with charged matter as\,\cite{Fabbrichesi:2020wbt}